opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ### Git inside JS

-Git compiled to JS is simipler.
+Git in JS is simipler.

 You import Git SDK (that wraps around isomorphic git).
 Maybe the big difference and I don't know perhaps the whole idea is that you need to have the file system.